 Could the specific chain of events leading up to this spill have been predicted?
 The answer is no. But that doesn't mean that the outcome could not have been anticipated.
 Given the technological complexity that some of the deep-sea oil drilling operations typically involve, there was always a measurable probability that one of the intermeshing systems and processes would give way and result in an oil-well that was out of control.
 As Donald Rumsfeld, Secretary of Defense in the Bush II administration put it, stuff happens.
 But where there has been an abject failure of human science and industrial technology has been in underestimating the impact of this kind of an event on a habitat and overestimating the power of technology to fix these kinds of problems.

-Fundamentally, the science of estimating the impact of disasters can be broken down into three estimations:
+Fundamentally, the science of estimating the impact of disasters can be broken do

 one, an estimation that failure occurs